The pattern for children’s panties

 There are two versions of this pattern:

-(you will recieve both of them after purchase)
+(you will receive both of them after purchase)

 - 1st version (one size view) – PDF A4 – pattern in individual sizes with seam allowances outlined – all individual sizes of the pattern (pattern of each size shows sewing lines and seam allowances are outlined too).